ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 If you’re broadcasting with Facebook Live, YouTube Live, Amazon Live, Restream, or Twitch, and you receive a comment, you can drag that comment from the [Comments and Reactions Window](../012-streaming/#comments-and-reactions) into the Main Window.
 Ecamm will automatically convert your comment into a styled text Overlay, matching the style of your most recent Comment Overlay.
 If you want two different Comment Overlays to appear on screen at once, drag a second comment to the Main Window.

-You can also click the tiny <samp>Add To Broadcast</samp> button below each comment, or click the comment's avatar image to place the comment on screen.
+You can also click the tiny <samp>Add To Broadcast</samp> button below each comment or click the comment's avatar image to place the comment on screen.
 This feature remembers the placement and style of a previous Comment Overlay.
 If there’s currently a Comment Overlay on screen, clicking a different comment in the Comments & Reactions window will replace the currently displayed Comment Overlay.
 This is useful for clicking through a series of comments in succession.

 #### Editing Comment Overlays